yyumna/climatechange_ai/ICLR2020_workshop.md

       [wd(27, 17, 00), wd(27, 18, 00), "Updates from previous workshop presenters",
         // Wrap multi-line strings in `s rather than "s `
-        This session will feature updates from authors of selected works presented at previous Climate Change AI workshops (at ICML 2019, NeurIPS 2019, and AMLD 2020).
+        Join us for exciting updates from presenters at previous Climate Change AI workshops in the area of energy:

           <p>
           Speakers: